-The ‘Tangikaroro Park’ project is about the establishment of a ‘Mainland Island Sanctuary’ in the northern Tairawhiti region, supporting the restoration of rare, threatened and endangered indigenous species, in order that the Ecology, and Native New Zealand Maori Culture surrounding this Ecology, passed down through time, is protected, preserved, and promoted.
-This mission is an interwoven blend of Environmental, Ecological, and Maori Cultural preservation.
-It is also an educating exercise in how these two concepts are intertwined.
+The ‘Tangikaroro Park’ project is about the establishment of a ‘Mainland Island Sanctuary’ in the northern Tairawhiti region, supporting the restoration of rare, threatened and endangered indigenous species, in order that the ecology, and Matauranga Maori (indigenous knowledge of local Maori) surrounding this ecology and passed down through time, is protected, preserved, and promoted.
+This mission is a collaborative effort between Environmental, Ecological, and Mana Whenua interested parties.

-This vision began in 2006.
-One of the founding pioneers was Te Araroa local, Wiremu Wanoa, a member of the whanau on which Tangikaroro Park is sited.
-He was supported in the concept from its early conception by whanau, the local community and ecologically minded associates.
+This vision began in 2006 with founding pioneer and Te Araroa local, Wiremu Wanoa, a mana-whenua of Tangikaroro Native Reserve, the site of this project.
+Wiremu was supported in his vision from its early conception by whanau, the local community and ecologically minded associates, especially EcoQuest.
 Since that time, progressive steps have been taken toward manifesting the reality of the ‘Tangikaroro Park’ vision and mission.
-Simply put, the Mission Statement is
+Simply put, the Mission Statement is:

 - Hon.
 Damien O’Connor, (former Minister of Tourism)

 - His Worship Meng Foon, (Mayor of Gisborne)

 - Rick Mansell, (Economic Development Manager, Gisborne District Council)

 - Mere Pohatu, (Regional Director, Te Puni Kokiri – Ministry of Maori Development)